horizon-connect-eu/go-taf/README.md

 ```shell
 make run-playback
 ```
-The playback application can take three inputs: `-story`, `-config` and `-target`.
-The `-story` input is mandatory, the other two inputs are optional.
-The `-target` input has to be specified as the last one.
+The playback application can take three inputs: `--story`, `--config` and `--target`.
+The `--story` input is mandatory, the other two inputs are optional.
+The `--target` input has to be specified as the last one.
 The order of the other two attributes does not matter.

 The usage of the playback application is shown in the following:

-usage:   `./playback -story=path [-config=path] [-target targetlist]`
+usage:   `./playback --story=path [--no-validation] [--config=path] [--target targetlist]`

-example: `./playback -story=storydirectory/storyline1 -config=configdirectory/config1.json -target taf aiv mbd`
+example: `./playback --story=storydirectory/storyline1 --config=configdirectory/config1.json --target taf aiv mbd`

-### Parameter: -story
+### Parameter: `--story`
-The playback application takes the input from a workload folder specified via the `-story` attribute and produces according Kafka messages.
+The playback application takes the input from a workload folder specified via the `--story` attribute and produces according Kafka messages.
 A workload folder consists of two main components: (1) a `script.csv` file that orchestrates the workload and a list of JSON files that represent messages to be sent as a record `value`of a Kafka message.
 The CSV file uses the following structure: